jbrazda/icai-migration-tools/README.md

 Default target: help
 ```

-Use the `transform` target to execute all migration transformations in one step sequentially
+Use the `transform` target to execute all migration transformations in one step sequentially.

 The transformation process relies on Externally provided properties or property file which
 enable/disable individual transformation steps and configure which designs should undergo specific
-transformation and what will be transformation parameters
+transformation and what will be transformation parameters.

 ### Example Transformation Configuration